-- SETTLEMENT DATE: Date when the transaction is payable; also used to calculate the number of days the security was held. - 2 TYPE: Type of transaction that triggers a calculation of gains and/or losses.
+- 1. SETTLEMENT DATE: Date when the transaction is payable; also used to calculate the number of days the security was held. - 2.
+TYPE: Type of transaction that triggers a calculation of gains and/or losses.
 Other than a sale, there are other types of dispositions like maturity dates, contributions in-kind or reimbursements.
-These transactions must necessarily appear on the Realized Capital Gains and Losses Report. - QUANTITY: Represents the number of units sold, contributed or reimbursed during the transaction.
-Note that for the same security, the transactions are shown separately. - DESCRIPTION: Description of the security as shown in all reports and on the firm's statements. - UNIT PRICE: Security price at the time of the sale, the contribution or the reimbursement. - 6 PROCEEDS OF DISPOSITION: Net amount of the disposition.
-If the transaction is subject to brokerage fees, these have already been subtracted from the total. - UNIT ACB: Disbursed cost at the time of acquisition of the security, per unit. - 8 ADJUSTED COST BASE: Equivalent to the adjusted book value following a distribution, a return on capital or a dividend reinvestment. - GAIN (OR LOSS): Equivalent to the difference between the "ADJUSTED COST BASE" and the "PROCEEDS OF DISPOSITION".
-If the result is positive, there is a gain, and if it is negative, there is a loss. - % GAIN (OR LOSS): This percentage is obtained by dividing the amount of the gain (or of the loss) by the "ADJUSTED COST BASE" and multiplied by 100. - NO. OF DAYS: The actual number of days that a security is held, if this information is available.
-If the security was received following a transfer or was not purchased with the firm, a date will automatically be applied in order to allow the calculation of the gain or of the loss and, in this case, the number of days shown could be inaccurate. - INTEREST PORTION: At the time of the disposition of a discount security, a portion of the proceeds of disposition is considered interest while the other portion is either a gain or a loss.
-These amounts must be reported to the tax authorities. - ACCRUED INTEREST: At the time of the sale or the disposition of a discount security, this column displays the portion of interest included in the transaction total indicated in the "PROCEEDS OF DISPOSITION" column.
-This is additional information for the benefit of the client when completing his/her tax return. - Disclaimer: Disclaimer from NBFWM stating that information contained in the report was obtained from sources we believe to be reliable.
-However, this information is not guaranteed and may be incomplete. - Pagination, date and production time of the report.
+These transactions must necessarily appear on the Realized Capital Gains and Losses Report. - 3.
+QUANTITY: Represents the number of units sold, contributed or reimbursed during the transaction.
+Note that for the same security, the transactions are shown separately. - 4.
+DESCRIPTION: Description of the security as shown in all reports and on the firm's statements. - 5.
+UNIT PRICE: Security price at the time of the sale, the contribution or the reimbursement. - 6.
+PROCEEDS OF DISPOSITION: Net amount of the disposition.
+If the transaction is subject to brokerage fees, these have already been subtracted from the total. - 7.
+UNIT ACB: Disbursed cost at the time of acquisition of the security, per unit. - 8.
+ADJUSTED COST BASE: Equivalent to the adjusted book value following a distribution, a return on capital or a dividend reinvestment. - 9.
+GAIN (OR LOSS): Equivalent to the difference between the "ADJUSTED COST BASE" and the "PROCEEDS OF DISPOSITION."
+If the result is positive, there is a gain, and if it is negative, there is a loss. - 10. % GAIN (OR LOSS): This percentage is obtained by dividing the amount of the gain (or of the loss) by the "ADJUSTED COST BASE" and multiplied by 100. - 11.
+NO. OF DAYS: The actual number of days that a security is held, if this information is available.
+If the security was received following a transfer or was not purchased with the firm, a date will automatically be applied in order to allow the calculation of the gain or of the loss and, in this case, the number of days shown could be inaccurate. - 12.
+INTEREST PORTION: The amount shown includes interest accrued since holding the security.
+This amount must be considered in the calculation of the gain (loss), i.e., - column 6 (PD) minus column 8 (ACB) minus column 12 (interest portion) = column 9 (gain or loss) Note that a portion of the interest indicated has been included in your income for previous years (refer to the "Stripped Coupons and Residual Bonds" and "Premium or Discount Bonds" sections for more details concerning the taxation of interest income and the calculation of capital gain or loss). - 13.
+ACCRUED INTEREST: At the time of the sale or the disposition of a discount security, this column displays the portion of interest included in the transaction total indicated in the "PROCEEDS OF DISPOSITION" column.
+This is additional information for the benefit of the client when completing his/her tax return. - 14.
+Disclaimer from NBFWM stating that information contained in the report was obtained from sources we believe to be reliable.
+However, this information is not guaranteed and may be incomplete. - 15.
+Pagination, date and production time of the report.

-Limitations of the report
+Limitations of the Report